-One option is to compost them, using their remains as a nutrient-rich fertilizer for future garden beds.
+One option is to compost them, using their remains as a nutrient-rich fertiliser for future garden beds.
 Composting these plant materials can provide valuable nutrients for your soil and help to reduce waste.
 Here are the steps to do this:

 - Remove any diseased or rotten parts before placing the plants in your compost bin or pile.

 - Mix them in with a balanced combination of “green” materials like grass clippings and “brown” materials like leaves or sawdust.